GROUPS WE SUPPORT: Colorado Environmental Coalition

 For nearly five decades the Colorado Environmental Coalition (CEC) has championed a wide range of conservation issues all over the state.
 Today, the CEC performs many important functions including preserving undisturbed wild places, promoting clean energy, protecting and restoring rivers, exploring sustainable land use in urban areas, lobbying state legislature on conservation issues and educating citizens on the importance of their efforts.
 Of the CEC, Black Diamond's President and CEO Peter Metcalf said, "All of us at Black Diamond Equipment share a deep sense of inspiration and appreciation for what the Colorado Environmental Coalition does on behalf of the state of Colorado and the people of the United States.
 Their efforts to unite Coloradans to protect their natural heritage and quality of life are critical components to Colorado's outlook for achieving long-term economic success."

-Tonight, May 23, Metcalf will be honored at the CEC's Rebel with a Cause Gala 2012.
+On May 23, 2012, Metcalf was honored at the CEC's Rebel with a Cause Gala 2012.
 We caught up with CEC Development Director Beka Wilson on the eve of the event to discuss the organization and their choice to honor Metcalf.

 The CEC has been around for quite some time.
 Can you explain how it came to be?